 Cañas y Tapas was set up with the aim of delivering traditional Spanish food, and at the heart of Spanish cuisine are tapas.
 Tapas are little plates of Spanish deliciousness.
 Appetizers, snacks, finger food, canapés – there are plenty of other words we could use to give you a rough idea of what tapas are, but in reality, tapas can be absolutely anything – as long as they are edible and served with a drink.
 What’s better to have tapas and canas = caña (small beer).

-The first night we had dinner at the restaurant of El Rey Moro Hotel Boutique.
+On the first night, we had dinner at the restaurant of El Rey Moro Hotel Boutique.
 We ordered a variety of tapas plates but to be honest I wasn’t very excited with the tastes.
-The second day we went out with the project partners.
-Our hosts organized the social event at Roof, a tapas bar at the roof of a hotel.
-Since there were many of us, we were standing and we were served taps and drinks.
+On the second day, we went out with the project partners.
+Our hosts organized the social event at Roof, a tapas bar on the roof of a hotel.
+Since there were many of us, we were standing and were served tapas and drinks.
 You may also enjoy a nice view from the Roof.
 I tried new tastes and believe me there were strange things served (for me) which we delicious.

-On the last afternoon, while I was walking in the narrow streets of Seville, I was looking for a place to grab something to eat.
+On the last afternoon, while I was walking in the narrow streets, I was looking for a place to grab something to eat.
 So I opened up Google and based on my location it recommended me a few places around.
 I ended up in Ovejas Negras which is a nice cozy place to enjoy delicious tapas.

 Enjoy some of the photos I took and if you have any questions or comments please comment in the box below.
 Thanks for reading.